python/devguide/developer-workflow/extension-modules.rst

 Compiling the CPython project
 -----------------------------

-Now that everything is in place, it remains to compile the project:
+Now that the configuration is in place, it remains to compile the project:

 .. code-block:: shell